Five

 and eats away at it,

 as a blaze would.

-Loss is the conductor,
+as well as the meeting place.
 At the sharp end of the passage-

 way

-were they a sound wave chorus
+were they a substance

 in a vessel being filled